Course

 Causal Inference in Empirical Economics - 5 ECTS

 We, as human beings, tend to attribute cause and effect to observations quite quickly, even if such a causal relationship does not really exist.
-Causal inference is the science of the study of causal relationships and gives us tools to study rigorously if an intervention, action, or treatment causally determines a certain outcome.
-The importance of causal inference has been increasing, and in fact two recent Nobel prizes in Economics, in 2019, and in 2021, were awarded for methods to study causality.
+Causal inference is the science of the study of causal relationships and gives us tools to study rigorously if an intervention, action, or treatment actually causally determines a certain outcome.
+Causal inference is part of the answer to questions such as “What is the impact of heat on women’s reproductive health?”, “What is the effect of minimum wages on employment?”, or “To what extent do increases in food prices increase conflict?”

 Organised by Wageningen School of Social Sciences (WASS)